 - Confirm that there is nothing restricting the airflow to the system.
 Replace the furnace or air handler's filter and replace any return air filters.
 Open all the registers completely and confirm that they are not obstructed by furniture or drapery.

 - Call Bryant Heating & Cooling Service Experts.
 The air conditioning system needs to be inspected by a NATE-certified professional to ensure there are no refrigerant leaks or damage to the equipment.
 Simply schedule a Performance Inspection or Repair Diagnostic online, or call to talk to a live person right away.

 What Does it Cost to Repair?

-This can turn into a costly repair.
-When your unit ices over it can lead to damage to the compressor.
+This can turn into an expensive repair.
+When your unit ices over it can lead to a compressor replacement.
 Replacing your compressor can cost as much as a downpayment on a brand new air conditioner.
-Unfortunately, many people are forced to decide between installing a new system and repairing the old unit.
+In fact, many people are forced to choose between installing a new system and repairing the old unit.
 If you move fast, follow the instructions, and call a ACE-certified technician, you stand a better chance of having a less expensive job.
 Your technician will quickly analyze the problem and how to avoid the issue from happening again.
 If a leak exists (and that is rare, but possible), the leak has to be repaired or the unit will likely freeze again.